Safeguarding Children, Young People and Vulnerable Adults Policy for the Bromsgrove and Redditch Circuit

-The Bromsgrove and Redditch Circuit recognises that it has a particular care for all who are vulnerable whether by disabilities or by reduction in capacities or by their situation.
-It is recognised that this increased vulnerability may be temporary or permanent and may be visible or invisible, but that it does not diminish our humanity and seeks to affirm the gifts and graces of all God’s people.
+The Bromsgrove & Redditch Methodist Circuit recognises that it has a particular care for all who are vulnerable whether by disabilities or by reduction in capacities or by their situation.
+It is recognised that this increased vulnerability may be temporary or permanent and may be visible or invisible, but that it does not diminish our humanity and our wish to affirm the gifts and graces of all God’s people.
 This policy addresses the safeguarding of children, young people and vulnerable adults.
 It is intended to be a dynamic policy.
 It is intended to support the Church in being a safe, supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.

 As the people of the Methodist Church we are concerned with the wholeness of each individual within God’s purpose for everyone.
 We seek to safeguard all members of the church community of all ages.

-The Bromsgrove and Redditch Circuit recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media or human trafficking (slavery).
+The Bromsgrove & Redditch Methodist Circuit recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media, child sexual exploitation or human trafficking (slavery).
 It acknowledges the effects these may have on people and their development, including spiritual and religious development.
 It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is maintained.
 It accepts its responsibility to support, listen to and work for healing with survivors, offenders, communities and those who care about them.
 It takes seriously the issues of promotion of welfare so that each of us can reach our full potential in God’s grace.

 - RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed, whether in the Church or in another context.
 It commits itself to challenge the abuse of power of anyone in a position of trust.
 It commits itself to providing informed pastoral care to those in need, including the supervision of those who have committed criminal offences.